 Take your Time

 There are countless other photo opportunities in New Zealand’s North Island so be on the lookout for signs pointing to waterfalls and take the time to drive the long way.
-You will need at least 3 weeks to properly fit all this in and you have the time/budget you can take the ferry from Wellington to Picton in the South Island, check out my South Island itinerary here: New Zealand South Island Road Trip for Travelling Photographers and continue the adventure!
+You will need at least 3 weeks to properly fit all this in and you have the time/budget you can take the ferry from Wellington to Picton in the South Island, check out my South Island itinerary here: New Zealand South Island Road Trip and continue the adventure!